NirDs22/herring_price_ml/README.md

    `pip install -r requirements.txt`
 3. Open `notebooks/herring_price_ml.ipynb` in Jupyter and run all cells

+## ⚠️ Data Usage & License

+The data files in the `data/` folder were provided by Dr. Avshalom Elmalech (Bar Ilan University) strictly for educational and demonstration purposes as part of an academic assignment.
+**You may not use, copy, redistribute, or adapt these data files for any commercial or educational purpose without explicit permission from the data owner.**

+If you wish to use the dataset outside the context of this assignment, please contact Dr. Elmalech for approval.

+The code in this repository is open for learning purposes, but this does **not** apply to the data files.

 ## Credits

 Data challenge created by Dr. Avshalom Elmalech (Bar Ilan University).